 - A hint of nutmeg for a little extra warmth and depth (optional but particularly good if you're serving the Hollandaise with white asparagus or potatoes).

-How to Serve This Vegan Hollandaise Sauce
+How to Serve This Vegan Hollandaise-Style Sauce

 I admit that I enjoy this dish as is: tender white asparagus generously coated in the creamy sauce for an easy, elegant meal.
 But if you're after something more substantial, try the traditional German approach of adding boiled potatoes or hearty pancakes.